Google Ads

 Nassau, The Bahamas

 The Bahamas has a long history with Haiti.
-People like Stephen Dillet, who was born in Haiti, contributed to the development of the Bahamas on a national level.
+People like Stephen Dillet, who was born in Haiti, contributed to the development of The Bahamas on a national level.
 Haiti has been the pioneer for all people of color in this region as the first country to achieve independence in 1804.

 Yet with all that it has contributed to the region, we seem to only know Haiti for its large numbers of illegal immigrants who make the treacherous journey to our islands.
 There needs to be a balance between having our borders secure while having legal migration from Haiti.